bosamatheus/brute-force/README.md

 - Advanced: Input a ASCII characters list and k parameter that means the maximum length for the password, generating all possible combinations;
 - Expert: Resolve the Advanced level using t parallel threads.

-Let's simulate this using password protected .zip!
+Let's simulate this using password protected .zip file.

 ## Key Learnings